-And, now, we’re adding a new favorite to our list of European hikes.
-Guest contributor, Lesley Connor from Empty Nesters Travel Insights, is here to tell us about her adventure hiking through the Swiss Alps.
+And, now, we’re adding a new favorite to our active travel bucket list.
+Guest contributor, Lesley Connor from Empty Nesters Travel Insights, is here to tell us about her adventure hiking through the Swiss Alps with her husband, Ian.

 Hiking through the Swiss Alps